demisto/content-docs/docs/integrations/dt.md

 ## Dealing with Arrays
-We access array values just as we would any other dictionary (or JSON) key in dot notation, with an index.
+Access array values as you access any other dictionary (or JSON) key in dot notation, with an index.

-**Indexes start at 0!** The first is not "1", we are dealing with code, not sheep.

-Let's take a look at the above context.
+**Note:**
+Indices start with 0, not 1.

+Using the above Context data sample:

-Under "URLScan", we have an array called "Certificates".
-If we wanted to access the "SubjectName" value of the first entry, we would use the following DT statement.
+Under "URLScan", there is an array called "Certificates".
+If you want to access the "SubjectName" value of the first entry, use the following DT statement.

 | Example | Result |
 | --- | --- |